 - be a nursery steward

-- help with graphic design and editing
+- help with graphic design and editing of outreach materials

 - write website/media articles